int2code/device_communication/docs/index.rst

-.. int2code-device-communication  documentation master file, created by sphinx-quickstart on Wed Apr  9 13:03:19 2025.
+.. device-communication  documentation master file, created by sphinx-quickstart on Wed Apr  9 13:03:19 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-int2code-device-communication documentation
+device-communication documentation
 ===========================================

 .. if needed use .. include:: alias.txt directive